B-e-sa/react-weather/README.md

 ### To use your own API key

-Create a .env file inside the weather-project folder, then write (remote the curly brackets)<br>
+Create a .env file inside the weather-project folder, then write (remove the curly brackets)<br>
 `` VITE_API_KEY={ YOUR_API_KEY } ``

 ### To Start Server: